-Back in 1972, Tom and two friends from Dalhousie University law school decided to take the leap and open their own firm.
+Back in 1972, Tom and two friends from Dalhousie University law school, Brian Crocker and Derek Jones, decided to take the leap and open their own firm.
 They chose the downtown Dartmouth location after a few hours research involving the yellow pages and a free map.
 To determine the name of their firm, they flipped a coin.
 Tom won, so Boyne, Crocker and Jones was born.
 They paid $20 bucks for a hand-painted wooden sign and opened the doors on Valentine’s Day.

 It wasn’t until the 80s when Tom saw an opportunity for substantial growth by joining forces with another Dartmouth law firm.
 That’s when Boyne Clarke as we know it came into existence and according to Tom, “so many good things began to happen.”